 The diagnosis of a vertebral compression fracture is frequently made on X-ray studies of the spine.
 Most patients then undergo an MRI scan to determine the age of the fracture and if there are any other sources of pain.
 People who cannot have an MRI scan may undergo a CT scan and bone scan to determine the age of the fracture.

 In kyphoplasty, a hollow needle called a trocar is inserted through a small hole in the skin and is then advanced into the fractured vertebral body.
 A balloon is inserted into the vertebral body and then inflated to create a cavity.
 The balloon is then removed, and bone cement is injected into the cavity, which stabilizes the fracture and allows it to heal.
 The use of a balloon differentiates kyphoplasty from vertebroplasty and may better restore the height of the affected vertebral body.

-You will be asked not to eat for 6 hours prior to the procedure.
+You will be asked not to eat after midnight the night before the procedure.
 You may have clear liquids up to 2 hours before the procedure but should eat nothing after that.

 If you are taking prescribed anticoagulants (blood thinners) such as Coumadin or Plavix, you should ask your physician for instructions prior to the procedure.
 Patients should not take over-the-counter aspirin or aspirin-containing medications for at least 5 days prior to their procedure.
 Please consult with your doctor or healthcare provider before stopping ANY medications.

 Please arrive for your procedure with a responsible adult who can drive you home.

 Prior to your procedure, you will have a thorough consultation with our Interventional Radiology nurse practitioner and one of our Interventional Radiologists.
 All possible treatment options will be reviewed and discussed with you in detail, and all of your questions will be answered.